sweet12prof/2WMIPS32_InOrder/README.md

      * Hazard Detection and Resolution Unit
      * Pair of ALU

-## Testing
+## Testing/Simulation(Pre- Synthesis)
+  * Open the xise project File, or add the vhd files to your new project.
-  * The program in the instruction memory, consists of a MIPS program translated into hex.
+  * The program in the instruction memory(Imem.vhd), consists of a MIPS program translated into hex.
   * The program is an implementation of the "ADD-SHIFT" multiplication Algorithm to multiply 2 numbers
   * The numbers in the particular program are 40 and 5, hence a result of 200 is expected at the end of the program
   * The program exits execution by saving the result into memory Location 100